 Our communications are designed to support you in deciding your future and keep you up to date about student finance, employment opportunities and student activities available at Middlesex University.

-Year 3 will focus on Land Law and Equity and Trusts, plus you'll be able to tailor your final year to your career prospects by choosing the modules you study.
-Choose between:
+Land law and equity and trusts will be the focus plus you will be able to tailor your final year to your career prospects by choosing which of the various elective (optional) modules you study.
+Part-time students will study these modules over 6 years.

 This module aims to enable you to develop an understanding of the English legal system and how it works in order to provide a foundation for the further study of law.
 You will examine the nature and function of legal institutions and the role of the legal profession within the English legal system and explore the provision of legal services and methods of alternative dispute resolution.
 You will become familiar with, and be able to use, legal skills and knowledge in respect of issues and problems involving the English legal system.